 Our R&D Consultants get to know your business operations, how you are innovating and work with you to prepare R&D claims and much more:

-Essentially, if your company is engaged in projects which seek to achieve an advance of some sort in overall knowledge or capability in a certain field of science or technology, then you could be classed as being engaged in R&D activity.
+If your company is engaged in projects which seek to achieve an advance in overall knowledge or capability in a certain field of science or technology, then you could be classed as being engaged in R&D activity.

 Additionally, you do have to be able to demonstrate that the advancement was not readily deductible by any competent professional in the field.
 In practical terms, a broad range of activities could be included.
 Some examples are: